Gold, silver, platinum, and palladium coins and bullion

 - Risk of theft or loss

-There are certain IRS rules to keep in mind when considering investing in precious metals.
+The Internal Revenue Service (IRS) has certain rules to keep in mind when considering an investment in precious metals.

 - Precious metals cannot be collectibles, as described in IRS Publications 590-A and 590-B.